prologin/sadm/docs/source/monitoring.rst

 Monitoring is the art of knowning when something fails, and getting as much information as possible to solve the issue.

+We use `prometheus <http://prometheus.io/>`_ as our metrics monitoring backend and `grafana <https://grafana.com/>`_ for the dashboards.
+We use `elasticsearch
+<https://www.elastic.co/products/elasticsearch>`_ to store logs and `kibana
+<https://www.elastic.co/products/kibana>`_ to search through them.

-We will use a separate machine for monitoring, install it with the same base Arch Linux configuration as the other servers.
+We will use a separate machine for monitoring as we want to isolate it from the core services, because we don't want the monitoring workload to impact other services, and vice versa.
+The system is installed with the same base Arch Linux configuration as the other servers.

-We will use `prometheus <http://prometheus.io/>`_ as our monitoring backend and `grafana <https://grafana.com/>`_ for the dashboards.

 Setup
 -----